Natalyn Mosby Archibong is serving her fourth term as a member of the Atlanta City Council.

-Prior to her election in 2001, Archibong was very active in many civic and community organizations.
+Prior to her election in 2001, Natalyn was very active in many civic and community organizations.
 She founded the East Atlanta Business Association, and served three consecutive terms as its president.
 Under her leadership, the East Atlanta Village grew to become a distinctive commercial node, attracting a diverse and eclectic mix of businesses providing retail, entertainment, food, and services.
-As an educational activist, Archibong served as Corporate Secretary for APPLE Corps, Inc., and she established a parent sponsored public school advocacy group, OASIS: Organized Association of Schools in Southeast Atlanta.
+As an educational activist, Natalyn served as corporate secretary for APPLE Corps, Inc., and she established a parent sponsored public school advocacy group, OASIS: Organized Association of Schools in Southeast Atlanta.

-Archibong was recognized as a Top Woman of Influence in 2012 by the Atlanta Business League.
+She was recognized as a Top Woman of Influence in 2012 by the Atlanta Business League.

 Natalyn is divorced and has a daughter, Miriam.
 Miriam, a product of Atlanta Public Schools is a graduate of both Spelman College and Harvard Graduate School of Education.
 She is currently enrolled in law school.
 Miriam recently spent a year studying the educational system in Singapore, as the result of being awarded a Fulbright Research scholarship.